Morgan Stanley graduate interview: advice on answering questions

 How to approach: What Morgan Stanley want to see is a breadth of knowledge about news and current affairs but also an ability to focus in depth on the key drivers of economic, political, social, technical and environmental change in the world, and to justify your choice and articulate a rounded analysis of why things are happening, when, how and what the impact is.

 The important thing is not to simply focus on an event or the behaviour of a key public figure.
-What’s far more important is to identify key trends in the world, and then to be able to link it to the worlds of Morgan Stanley’s clients.
+What’s far more important is to identify a key trend in the world, and then to be able to link it to the worlds of Morgan Stanley’s clients.
 Big changes in society have an impact upon the nature and stability of markets, opportunities, growth (or lack of), how companies make decisions, frame their strategies, operate, and behave with clients and other organisations.
 It’s your ability to make these connections that will help you get a job with Morgan Stanley – not your strong opinions on a particular issue.

 Potential follow-up question: How does this news affect our clients?

-Other, reported interview questions for graduate posts with Morgan Stanley include:
+Other reported interview questions for graduate posts with Morgan Stanley include: